jewettaij/moltemplate/examples/coarse_grained/vesicle_Brannigan2005+Bellesia2010/README_WARNING.txt

 (You may have to play with the .inp files in the packmol_files directory to get PACKMOL to produce any files at all.

-(NOTE: This example also demonstrantes how to use an external program ("packmol") to generate the coordinates for the atoms in the system.
- PLEASE USE "packmol", NOT "ppackmol". -the parallel version of "packmol".
- This is because "ppackmol" is more likely to get caught in infinite loops.)